ora0600/confluent-ksqldb-hands-on-workshop/README.md

   * Finish at 3pm

 # Environment for Hands-on Workshop Labs
-The Hands-on environment can be deployed in three ways
+The Hands-on environment can be deployed in four ways

   1. run Docker-Compose on your own hardware/laptop use docker-locally
   2. create the demo environment in Cloud Provider infrastructure, deploy cloud environment (AWS is prepared here)
   3. Confluent will deploy a cloud infrastructure environment for you, and will send you during the workshop all credentials
-  4. Run the workshop in Confluent Cloud, register yourself, start the cluster creation script (coming soon)
+  4. Run the workshop in Confluent Cloud, register yourself, start the cluster creation script.
+If Confluent Solution Engineering is running the hands-on then we are able to offer 20 Confluent Cloud clusters prepared for customer.
+So no need register yourself in Confluent Cloud.

-# Prerequisites for running environment in Cloud
+## Prerequisites for running environment in Cloud infrastructure
-For an environment in cloud you need to run following components on your machine:
+For an environment in cloud infrastructure you need to run following components on your machine:

   * Browser with internet access
   * if you want to deploy in our own environment